 It was a truly fascinating read!
 I loved finding out about the trials and tribulations of the real-life heroes of the war.
 I love the kids version of the same WWII non-fiction book too.

 Multi-Cast WWII Books for Kids

 I listened to this feel-good book and it was unreal.
 I want my son to read this so badly but, I also want him to listen to it as well.
 The full-cast audiobook plays music so it is a full sensory experience.

 The story is three tales woven together in one with a magical harmonica at the center.
 The story follows a harmonica as it lands in the hands of Freidrich in Germany, Mike in Pennsylvania, and Ivy in California set during WWII.

-Part fairy tale and part historical fiction, this is one of the novels about music that is amazing for middle-grade and adults alike.
-We even included it on our list of Book Lists for 13-Year-Olds.
+Part fairy tale and part historical fiction, this is one of the novels about music that is amazing for middle grade and adults alike.
+We even included it on our list of Books for 13-Year-Olds.
 This is a magical realism book everyone should read.

-Three tales in one, the book is told in alternating chapters by three narrators.
+Three tales in one, this realistic fiction story is told in alternating chapters by three narrators.
 The stories feature Josef, a Jewish refugee fleeing WWII Germany, Isabel a Cuban girl on her way to Miami in 1994, and Mahmoud a Syrian refugee seeking asylum in Germany in 2015.
 The chapters rotate between the three characters and their stories do connect at the end in a meaningful and moving way.

 This post is for older teens and adults